|

 graphics and sounds.
 Parasol Stars is pretty weird and the action can get repetitive

-but this game so big that it's definitely worth a try.
+but this game is so big that it's definitely worth a try.

 *Uncommon Turbografx game